Skip to main content

 Aside from the psychological and emotional benefits of donating to charity, there are also financial benefits to giving.
 Donations to charities and nonprofit organizations are often tax-deductible.
 Because St. Jude is a 501(c)(3) nonprofit charity, donations qualify for a tax deduction.

-St. Jude patient Luxe stands with a slight smile clasping her hands together.
+St. Jude patient Lilly stands with her mom at St. Jude

 How does St. Jude use my donation?